paulsaswata/Aircraft_Trajectory_Generation/README.md

 This is an open source project.

-The zip file containing the source code and the executable for generating trajectories can be downloaded below:

-(trajectory_generator_v0.1.zip)
 The instructions for using the trajectory generation software are given below:

 * Create a configuration file with the name 'config.txt' in the following format: